 Aside from your steady source of income from your business or your job, you can also show other sources to prove deep ties to your country.
 It may be from renting a part of your house or another property, a side-line online shop, or a part-time job or a gig.
 Contracts of Lease, registration, permits, tax returns, or pictures can serve as additional proof.

-In case you don’t have a job, you can show them other activities – maybe school or hobbies.
-If you are a student, then you can submit a Proof of Enrolment and a letter from the school stating that you are enrolled and will come back after your vacation.
 If you have been a volunteer or part of a club, you can show them a membership certificate, etc. something to prove that you won’t be going to stay permanently abroad.

-6. Get a Sponsor/ Guarantor
+6. Secure a Sponsor or Guarantor

 Should you think that you don’t have enough money to get out of the country, get a sponsor.
-Like for example, you are a housewife/husband; then, you can get your employed partner to sponsor you.
+Like for example, you are a housewife / husband; then, you can get your employed partner to sponsor you.
 Should you be a student, then submit documents from your parents.

 Have a guarantee letter or an Affidavit of support.
 Make sure you also pass your sponsor’s proof of financial capacity and source of income.